HorizenOfficial/horizen-academy-v2/docs/decentralized-autonomous-organization-dao.md

 ﻿---

+sidebar_position: 17
-sidebar_label: Decentralized Autonomous Organization - DAO
+sidebar_label: Decentralized Autonomous Organizations - DAO
 title: What is a DAO? - Decentralized Autonomous Organizations
 slug: /decentralized-autonomous-organization-dao/
 description: A DAO, or Decentralized Autonomous Organization, is software that acts as an organization with a number of predefined rules and procedures.
+image: /img/decentralized-autonomous-organization-dao/decentralized-autonomous-organization-dao-meta.jpeg

 ---